Co-Founders

 Stacy Whittle

-Stacy is an actor, producer, entrepreneur, filmmaker, and the proud mom of two sons.
-She is focused on integrating emerging technologies to make this, and the digital world, a better place.
+Stacy Whittle is an actor, producer, filmmaker, and entrepreneur.
+She is also the proud mom of two sons.

-Eyes of the Roshi, the independent film she co-produced and acted in playing Eric Roberts' girlfriend, is now available on Amazon.
-Stacy also appeared in Haunted History on the History Channel and in dozens of short films in Washington, D.C.
+On screen, Stacy co-produced and starred opposite Eric Roberts in the independent film Eyes of the Roshi, now streaming on Amazon.
+She also appeared in Haunted History on the History Channel and in many short films in Washington, D.C.

-Stacy holds a Master's in Public Administration from the Middlebury Institute of International Studies in Monterey and a Bachelor's Degree in Anthropology from the George Washington University.
+She holds a Master’s in Public Administration from the Middlebury Institute of International Studies in Monterey and a Bachelor’s Degree in Anthropology from The George Washington University.
 She speaks Spanish and Arabic.

 Felipe Benítez